Frequently Asked Questions

 Solar electricity is one of the most popular forms of renewable energy.
 The amount of power you can export from a solar panel system depends on the approval process involved and varies from area to area.
 Generally, in Ergon and Energex areas, each phase can typically generate about 10 kWh up to a total of 30kWh across three phases.
 However, due to certain circumstances larger-scale exports of about 100kWh are also possible for commercial solar setups.

 There is much confusion surrounding the term “Tier 1 Panels” and what it means.
-With so much information available on the internet, it is easy to be misled by articles that are a hair short of total garbage or just totally misleading, such as those promoting a “Top 10 Panel” list that may have been paid for by a solar panel manufacturer.
+With so much information available on the internet, it is easy to be misled by articles that are a hair short of total garbage or just misleading, such as those promoting a “Top 10 Panel” list that may have been paid for by a solar panel manufacturer.

 So, what exactly is a Tier 1 Panel?
 A quick search for a definition of Tier 1 panel puts the following definition of “Tier 1” by Evergreen Electrical near the top.
 However, this definition is in total contradiction, or a blatant falsehood, in many ways to the company that originally established the term “Tier 1,” Bloomberg.
 It’s important to note that the definition of Tier 1 has nothing to do with the quality and reliability of the panel, despite many solar companies making a big deal about using Tier 1 panels.

 The hilarious thing about the Evergreen Definition of Tier 1 is that they have a long article about their falsehoods, and at the top of it, they have their company motto, “powered with integrity.”
-Apparently, this isn’t the case when they are defining what “Tier 1” is.
+This isn’t the case when they are defining what “Tier 1” is.
 Although their article may look believable, it is more like used toilet paper, and it raises the question: if they lie about that, what else will they lie about?

-The misleading and totally false definition of Tier 1 by Evergreen Electrical is as follows: “Tier 1 solar panels are built with higher standards (to last longer and produce abundant solar power) and have a highly regarded reputation within the solar industry for quality and service, so one can expect Tier 1 manufacturers to honor their product warranty compared to Tier 2 and Tier 3 manufacturers.”
+The misleading and false definition of Tier 1 by Evergreen Electrical is as follows: “Tier 1 solar panels are built with higher standards (to last longer and produce abundant solar power) and have a highly regarded reputation within the solar industry for quality and service, so one can expect Tier 1 manufacturers to honor their product warranty compared to Tier 2 and Tier 3 manufacturers.”

-On the other hand, Bloomberg, the company that actually devised the term Tier 1, defines it differently.
+On the other hand, Bloomberg, the company that devised the term Tier 1, defines it differently.
 They explain that “Bloomberg New Energy Finance has developed a tiering system for PV Modules banked on Bankability” and note that “this classification is purely a measure of industry acceptance, and there are many examples of quality issues or bankruptcy issues of Tier 1 manufacturers.”

 In summary, the term “Tier 1 Panels” is often used by solar panel manufacturers to market their products as superior, but the definition of Tier 1 has nothing to do with the quality and reliability of the panel.
 Instead, it is a measure of the industry’s acceptance of the manufacturer’s products.
 Although the internet is a convenient and easy source of information, it is essential to verify the credibility and accuracy of the sources.
-As the author notes, many schools now allow students to use the internet to complete their assignments, which can lead to an oversimplification of complex topics and misinformation.
+As the author notes, many schools now allow students to use the Internet to complete their assignments, which can lead to an oversimplification of complex topics and misinformation.

 Solar energy is a sustainable and renewable energy source used to generate electricity.
 The amount of electricity generated by solar power varies depending on the region.
 In Queensland, single-phase residential properties typically have an export limit of 5 kWh per phase while three-phase properties have an export limit of 15 kWh per hour.
 Meanwhile, in New South Wales, the export limit for single-phase properties has been increased to 10 kWh.
 For those who want to use solar power for their homes, it is important to understand these regional differences and ensure that a proper system size can be installed.